websiteinspiration/bugsplat.rb/entries/2014-08-21-fix-your-email-deliverability-with-dmarc.md

 The most complete guide for how to do that is [the standard](https://datatracker.ietf.org/doc/draft-kucherawy-dmarc-base/), since there are quite a few options.
 That said, if you want receiving email servers to quarantine suspicious messages you can change the `p=` setting from `none` to `quarantine`, or you can change it to `reject` to flat out bounce the messages.

-There are a variety of reasons why you wouldn't want to do that, so I advice people to keep their settings at `none` unless they're absolutely sure of the implications for their own domain.
+There are a variety of reasons why you wouldn't want to do that, so I advise people to keep their settings at `none` unless they're absolutely sure of the implications for their own domain.